DannyMcwaves/ourhandsandfeet/README.md

 Clone this repository into a directory of your choice from the terminal using "git clone [url of this repository] Install and use the version of nodejs currently listing in our package.json<br>
+Create a <b>.env</b> file at the project root and request the contents from <b>@JoshuaVSherman</b>.<br>You will not be able to build without this file, so there is no need to try installing anything until you have this in place.<br>
 From the same directory, run <b>npm install</b><br>

 Run <b>npm start</b>